otalk/jxt/README.md

 Suitable for use with browserify/CommonJS on the client.

-If you're not using browserify or you want AMD support use `jxt.bundle.js`.
+If you're not using browserify or you want AMD support, run `grunt` to generate a bundled, standalone version.

 ## Installing